Story: Presbyterian Church

 Challenges

-In the 1960s differences between church members who believed in traditional religious ideas, and those who did not, caused conflict.
-This reached a peak in 1966 when Lloyd Geering, the principal of the church’s theological college, was tried by the church for heresy because he didn’t believe in life after death.
+In the 1960s differences between church members who believed in traditional religious ideas and those who did not caused conflict.
+This reached a peak in 1967 when Lloyd Geering, the principal of the church’s theological college, was tried by the church for heresy because he did not believe in life after death.

-From the 1970s, as society became less religious, the membership of the Presbyterian Church dropped.
-However, the membership of the church came to include more people from a diverse range of ethnicities.
+From the 1970s, as society became less religious, membership of the Presbyterian Church declined.
+However, church members came from a wider range of ethnicities.

-In the 2000s the church continued to debate controversial issues such as whether to allow homosexuals and people in de facto relationships (living together but not married) to be ministers.
+In the 21st century the church continued to debate controversial issues such as whether to allow gay people and people in de facto relationships (living together but not married) to be ministers.

 Church structure and culture